Hardhat-Enterprises/AutoAudit/README.md

 ## Repository Structure
 The repo is organized into dedicated top-level folders for each team/service.
 This ensures clear code ownership, auditability, and minimizes merge conflicts.

-# API Team microservices and interfaces
-/api/

-# Backend Team
+# API and Backend Team
-/backend/
+/backend

-# Compliance Team
+# Security Team
-/security/
+/security

 # Web frontend/UI code
 /frontend/